alphaXiv/DeepSeek-OCR-OmniDocBench/chandra-ocr/README.md

 What it is
 - `chandra.py`: a utility/script for local OCR-related tasks (detection/recognition or dataset preprocessing).
 The script is lightweight and intended for quick experiments using chandra-ocr .

+We used the marker/ api with mode as balanced/accurate according to the docs of datalab where chandra model is hosted for public use.

 Quick usage
 1. install chandra-ocr package